-In 2015, the Ecological Management Department reviewed thirteen development projects from cities, counties, federal and state agencies, requesting the District to offer comments relating to mosquito production.
+In 2016, the Ecological Management Department reviewed twenty two development projects from cities, counties, federal and state agencies, requesting the District to offer comments relating to mosquito production.
 The Department evaluated each plan or project for areas of concerns, and responded to the appropriate agencies with comments where appropriate.
-Notable projects reviewed included the State Wildlife Action Plan(SWAP), and The City of Elk Grove's Routine Maintenance Agreement.